divyaaa1812/se_project_react/README.md

 ### Limitations

-- Currently, webpage display weather information for one of the county in California, United States.
+- Currently, webpage display weather information for one of the city in California State, USA.